mrmonopoly26/seminar/README.md

     - TODO: Font Sample
     - TODO: Create FEIFTemplate.svg
     - TODO: Consider \usepackage[hyphens,obeyspaces,spaces]{url} instead of hyperref.
-    - TODO: Make Template English.
+    - TODO: Support both German and English.
 - TODO Should we add a template for lecture notes?
 - TODO Should we add a template for grant applications?
 - TODO Refine Tufte Template